QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 #include <pthread.h> // gcc [...] -pthread
 ```

 In a nutshell, a thread is running a function, and dies.
 The function is taking and returning something of type `void*`.
-This is because we can store any pointer such as a `int*` in a `void*`.
+This is because we can store any pointer such as an `int*` in a `void*`.

 ```
 void *my_function(void *arg){